Approval of Courses Abroad

 If you take approved courses valued at less than 6 ECTS each, or between 6 and 12 ECTS each, then the above formula will be applied to the total number of ECTS credits that appear for approved, successfully completed courses on your transcript at the end of the year.
 In other words, the total number of ECTS credits will be divided by 12 to get the number of Carleton credits to be transferred.
 The credits will then be transferred proportionately to your Carleton audit as BUSI or ECON or Electives, as appropriate.

-The following Institutions offer courses where all/most of the courses are 5 ECTS each (not 6 ECTS): ESC Chambery, UEM Valencia, Solvay, and Augsburg.
+The following Institutions offer courses where all/most of the courses are 5 ECTS each (not 6 ECTS): ESC Rennes, INSEEC (Chambery), UE Valencia, Solvay, Grenoble 2, Montpellier, Savoie and Augsburg.
 The formula used for credit transfer for approved, successfully completed courses is: 50 to 60 ECTS = 5.0 Carleton credits.

-All of you: Please pay your Carleton tuition (by August deadline).
+All students: Please pay your Carleton tuition (by August deadline).

 When you arrive at your host institution, please follow that institution’s procedure for Exchange students registering into courses.

-Business courses will be assessed for their Carleton equivalents by the Sprott School of Business, and all other courses (Economics, History, Language, and so on) will be forwarded by the Registrars Office to the relevant units at Carleton for assessment.
+Business courses will be assessed for their Carleton equivalents by the Sprott School of Business.
+All other courses (Economics, History, Language, etc.) will be forwarded by the Registrars Office to the relevant units at Carleton for assessment.
 We will then email you whether these courses are approved for you.
 All this will happen within the first week or two of classes each term.

 If the course is similar/equivalent to a Carleton course, then it will be assessed with that specific course number (e.g., ECON 3601 EXC).
 As an example, here’s a possible scenario for 2.5 credits for one term abroad.

 - PSCI 2xxx EXC = Political Science, second year, 0.5 cr.
 (Electives)